Skip to content

 • Ski and snowshoe rentals will be available daily this season.
 We will not be offering seasonal rentals.

-• Trail pass and equipment rental transactions will be purchased at the ticket window by credit card only
+• Trail pass and equipment rental transactions will be purchased in the ski shop by credit card only.

 Trail Fees and Rental Equipment